Best Bouldering Shoes of 2026

 Everyone knows you need the right shoes for climbing, but the pair that’s best for multi-pitch trad climbs is drastically different than the one you’d pick for competition-style boulders.
 If you’re a boulderer, you might be wondering if getting specific bouldering shoes is a good idea.
 We’re here to tell you it is.

 Bouldering shoes tend to be softer, giving you more sensitivity for tricky footwork and more malleability for heel hooks, toe hooks, and smearing.
-Bouldering shoes also have stickier, softer rubber, and aggressive designs featuring downturn and asymmetry that help you on steep overhangs.
+Bouldering shoes also have stickier, softer rubber and aggressive designs featuring downturn and asymmetry that help you on steep overhangs.
 If you’re getting serious about bouldering, the right pair of shoes can make a world of difference.

 To help you find the best bouldering shoes for you, we tested 17 pairs of shoes across all sorts of terrain.
 From flat beginner pairs to expert aggressive ones, we wore all the shoes multiple times and climbed in them both indoors and outside, testing them for edging precision, power production, friction, hooking ability, and more.
-We also compared sizing between models and brands to find picks for climbers with narrow feet, wide feet, and everything in between.
+We also compared sizing across models and brands to find picks for climbers with narrow feet, wide feet, and everything in between.

 We used our decade of bouldering experience to judge each pair of shoes against each other, and when we could, we compared the performance of different shoes on the exact same problems.
 After thoroughly testing shoes for more than four months (we included pairs that we’ve owned for up to two years, too), we found the six best bouldering shoes for every type of boulderer.